ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - Staff members must not participate in the tournament themselves at any point, and registered players are unable to later assist as staff either.
 For our definition on "staff", please refer to the [FAQ](#what-is-considered-staff).
 - The forum thread for the tournament **MUST** contain a clearly visible link in a normal-sized font to the [tournament reports form](https://pif.ephemeral.ink/tournament-reports) as the very last content of the original post.
   - `https://pif.ephemeral.ink/tournament-reports`
   - This report form is overseen by the Tournament Committee.
-We encourage all users—participants and staff alike to make use of this form where necessary.
+We encourage all users—participants and staff alike—to make use of this form where necessary.

 **¹**: An "experienced" team member is loosely defined as someone who has contributed significantly to the successful running of at least **three** badge-receiving tournaments beforehand, or has been a part of the osu!
 World Cup team.
 This may vary at the discretion of the account support team.